sim0n00ps/OF-DRM/README.md

 - OF DRM.exe
 - auth.json
 - e_sqlite3.dll
 - EXEs - this contains yt-dlp.exe, mp4decrypt.exe and ffmpeg.exe with the paths already set up correctly in the auth.json file.
-DO NOT TOUCH THEN IF YOU DON'T KNOW WHAT YOU ARE DOING!
+DO NOT TOUCH THEM IF YOU DON'T KNOW WHAT YOU ARE DOING!

 Next you need to fill out the auth.json file.
 1. Go to www.onlyfans.com and login.